New horizon for horror as 'Paranormal Activity' gives up the ghost

 The producer suggested that his 2013 movie "The Purge," about a society in which all crime is legal for 12 hours, may usher in an era of psychological horror that humans can inflict on each other.

-"The Purge" will see a third instalment next year, while this summer's "The Gift" and "The Visit," all produced by Blum, served up real life fright.
+"The Purge" will see a third installment next year, while this summer's "The Gift" and "The Visit," all produced by Blum, served up real life fright.

 Horror has not quite given up the ghost yet, and neither has Blum whose production company Blumhouse Productions leads the way in making horror movies on tiny budgets that turn big profits and use new distribution models.
 Since 2009's "Paranormal Activity," Blum has produced more than 30 films in the horror genre.